-After what feels like a winter from the pages of Game of Thrones, the sun is finally shining!
+After what feels like a long, cold winter, the sun is finally shining!
 If there’s one thing us Brits love to do in the summer sun (or cloud), it’s flock to a beer garden and enjoy a refreshing cold drink in the great outdoors.
 From idyllic village pubs to epic beachside festivals, there’s a beer garden for everyone in the UK.

 The Historic One

 Location: The White Horse Inn - Dover